ninioArtillero/ninioartillero.github.io/_posts/2024-06-08-tidal-init.md

 ![The four workshop participants.](/imgs/2024-tidal-init/7.jpg)

 Four people came to the workshop.
-Alejandro is an economist but works as a carpenter for a living.
+Alejandro is an economist, but works as a carpenter for a living.
 Roberto is a front-end developer and environmental activist that links the preservation of the mountains and forests with the rights of the indigenous people of Tepoztlán.
 A second Alejandro is a high school senior involved with his neighborhood committee, he wants to study to become a mechatronics engineer.